 Our program teaches important principles of effective communication that underlie cooperation and collaboration in teams.
 It also provides a common language and understanding that enables team members to share their own ideas and perspectives without holding back or creating defensiveness in others.
 Program participants commonly gain significant insights when they share their real challenges with their colleagues.
 This helps them discover common ground and work together to find solutions.

 As TeamUp staff, we work as a virtual team with members spread across the globe, so we know all too well the difficulties of working in split teams and across different time zones.
 Mindfulness is not a panacea that will miraculously heal the geographical separation, but it does create a high level of awareness that helps us deal with communication difficulties as soon as they arise.
+Our program also strengthens a positive organisational culture through the value of shared experience, shared language and deeper human connection.
 When starting a new TeamUp program, we strongly encourage all participants to be as flexible as possible to find viable times for the group calls, while ensuring that any inconvenience in timing is spread equally across the group as the program proceeds.
 With its powerful blend of Eastern philosophy and Western science, we also find that our program and its principles resonate with a broad range of individuals irrespective of background, culture or religion.

 Yes, this is a common fear that participants raise before they start the program.
 Within a single organisation, the program may be run with members of the same team supporting each other, or members with cross-team relationships who may or may not know each other very well.
 The format is based on complete confidentiality and our facilitators are trained to create a safe space to encourage as much sharing as possible.
 In our experience, participants tend to become strongly connected with a common bond and most continue to meet together to support each other after the program has finished.